DariusPaun/Groop_Cat_Facturas/README.md

 # Groupe Cat Python Data Manipulation

-This is a Python project developed for data manipulation purposes, used by Groupe Cat, a company based in Spain.
+This is a Python project developed for data extraction and preprocessing, used by Groupe Cat, a company based in Spain.

 ## Project Overview
 The project involves processing invoices and extracting relevant information, particularly related to users identified by their ID (chassis) and services.